IBM/build-a-time-series-model-using-fp-predict-plus/README.md

+# How to build time series model using FP Predict Plus operator

+Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
+Time series forecasting is the use of a model to predict future values based on previously observed values.
+Time series are widely used for non-stationary data, like economic, weather, stock price, and retail sales.

 This tutorial demonstrates a time-series on FP Predict +, Using a dataset that shows the how the prices differ over a period of time at a paricular retail store outlet.

 ## Learning objectives